+We do not believe this "village-lite" approach is legally possible.
 In New York, town control over zoning and land use within its borders is governed by New York state laws.
-The state legislature delegated legislative and administrative control over land use to incorporated villages within towns, and to towns themselves for the areas in such towns that are outside incorporated villages.
+The state legislature delegated legislative and administrative control over land use to incorporated villages within towns, and to towns themselves for unincorporated areas.
 Villages and towns are legal entities which can sue and be sued and thus be held accountable legally for the consequences of their decisions.
-The theory is that legislative and administrative control over land use is an exercise of police power (to regulate public health, safety and welfare) and that such delegation of authority by the state is limited to duly elected legislative bodies.
+The theory is that control over land use is an exercise of police power (to regulate public health, safety and welfare) and that such delegation of authority by the state is limited to duly elected legislative bodies.

-We have not found any example of that approach in any town in New York.
+Further, we have not found any example of a "zoning and planning special improvement district" in any town in New York.
 For Greenburgh to even try to get such an amendment enacted, it would have to make a "home rule" request to the state legislature in Albany, and demonstrate to state officials that such a request to cede legal control over an unincorporated area of a town to unelected representatives of an unincorporated segment of that town only to make legally binding land use decisions, and to do so without giving other unincorporated area segments equal treatment, is even constitutionally permissible.